JanPerez35/CapstoneProject-Ver-/README.md

 # KIneJD: MAIKINE

-This is the repository that will contain the source code for the Kinesiology web application marketplace.
-The project is to provide a platform where UPR students and professors may buy and sell their old sports equipment after its purpose has been fulfilled.
+This is the repository that will contain the source code for the Kinesiology Web Application marketplace and facility cost report generator.
+The project is to provide a platform where UPRM students and professors may buy and sell their old sports equipment after its purpose has been fulfilled.
 Additionally, it allows for the UPRM Kinesiology department to lend out their equipment for both students and professors.
-The site provides a safe, organized, and user-friendly interface where the process of obtaining sports equipment may be streamlined for the faculty.
+The platform not only supports sports equipment mechanisms, but also monitors facility occupancy duration, processes this data to estimate operational expenses, and automatically generates cost analysis reports The site provides a safe, organized, and user-friendly interface where the process of obtaining sports equipment may be streamlined for the faculty.

 This Capstone Project of Spring 2026 (UPRM) consists of the following Computer Engineering students Dahyna Martínez, Kevin Pratts, Jan Pérez, and Ismael Torres.